'The Invitation' (2015) by Karyn Kusama

 Quick summary:

 After a traumatic event broke up his marriage 2 years ago, Will (Logan Marshall-Green) has been out of touch with his ex-wife, Eden (Tammy Blanchard).
-That is, until Eden invites him to a dinner party at the house they used to share together with all of their old friend and her new husband, David (Michael Huisman).
+That is, until Eden invites him to a dinner party at the house they used to share, along with all of their old friend and her new husband, David (Michael Huisman).
 As soon as Will walks through the door, he's convinced something isn't quite right.
 Is he paranoid or is something sinister afoot?

 Thoughts:

 I'm usually pretty good at suspending my disbelief and overlooking minor issues in order to enjoy the experience (especially when watching horror), but I found myself unable to do it from the moment Will and Kira entered Eden and David's house.
-As they walk through the hallway, the camera tracks from behind, cuts to Will's face in profile, then cuts to a shot through a doorframe of a little boy playing with dinosaurs.
+As they walk through the hallway, the camera tracks from behind, cuts to Will's face in profile, then cuts to a shot through a door frame of a little boy playing with dinosaurs.
 As the camera cuts back to Will's face, we hear the distant sound of his voice, coupled with eerie string music, saying, "Come on, Ty.
 Dinner's ready."
 Being back in this house is clearly triggering Will to think of the past.
 At this point, it's not clear what happened to Ty, but we can see sadness creeping into Will's eyes as he continues to walk past the door.

 Later, about 15 minutes into the film, there's a scene in the kitchen where Will has another flashback, this time of Eden struggling against him with a knife, desperately trying to slash her own wrists.
 Back in the present day, the real Eden saunters up to Will and starts spouting off New Age garbage about how "pain is optional" and blah blah blah.
 The movie wants to create tension by calling Will's mental state into question, but it quickly tells any discerning viewer that Eden is the one who's fucked up.
 We have no reason to distrust Will and every reason to distrust Eden.
 If the movie wanted to keep us guessing, this scene in the kitchen should have been less obvious.